-- Be enrolled and complete all pre-pharmacy requirements at Creighton University prior to entry into the program.
+- 1. Be enrolled and complete all pre-pharmacy requirements at Creighton University prior to entry into the program.
 Courses taken for college credit (e.g., Advanced Placement) prior to high school graduation will not result in ineligibility. - 2.
-Complete a minimum of 15 semester hours each semester. - 3.
-Have achieved a minimum overall quality point average (QPA) of 3.5 at the end of the semester in which the student applies. - $4. \quad \text{Take biology and organic chemistry concurrently during the same semester.} \\$ - Submit a completed application to the School of Pharmacy and Health Professions Admission Office by November 15 of the academic year prior to enrollment in the professional program.
+Complete a minimum of 14 semester hours each semester. - 3.
+Have achieved a minimum overall grade-point average (GPA) of 3.5 at the end of the semester in which the student applies. - 4.
+Take biology and organic chemistry concurrently during the same semester. - 5.
+Complete an interview expressing an appropriate rationale and demonstrating interpersonal skills for the study and practice of pharmacy. - 6.
+Submit an online application to the School of Pharmacy and Health Professions Admission Office by December 1 of the academic year prior to enrollment in the professional program.

-Students unable to meet one or more of the above criteria are encouraged to apply for admission through the normal admission procedure.
+Students unable to meet one or more of these criteria are encouraged to apply for admission through the standard admission procedure.